 When transiting through public places such as my boat crossing to Mentawai, you may or may not notice that men will sit together, with women generally staying in their bunk rooms or gathering in completely separate area.
 My first boat crossing I actually thought it was predominately men on board.
 The heat was absolutely blanketing that night, so I chose to sit out the back on the deck for much of the sleepless 12-hour night crossing.

-I did think it was strange to not see many women sitting out the back of the boat, but again didn’t put too much thought into it.
+again didn’t put too much thought into it.
 If you can, avoid sitting in areas where there are mostly men frequenting the area.
 If you’re on your own, try to sit with groups of women.
 If you’re travelling by bus or plane, take the window seat.
 In a taxi?
 Definitely take the back seat and make minimal conversation with the driver.
 Instead put your music in and be anti-social.
 Don’t share any of your travel details with any locals.
 You also want to share meal time with women rather than men.

 Customs officers of the male variety will likely pull you over to ask you further questions.
 I found this to be a common trick of those using the power of the uniform to probe into the life of a Western girl.
 At one small airport I had to endure thirty minutes of questions mostly unrelated to travel.
 I had the customs guy turning over the contents of my bag, not even looking at the items, instead carefully watching me as he fired questions.
 Where’s your boyfriend?
 You travel alone?
 Where you come from?
-Why you here?
-Where you going?
-Surfing?
-Surfing?
-Expect these questions but give short, polite answers.
-Then make up an excuse that you need to be someone because your boyfriend is picking you up outside.
-Keep your cool and never say you’re alone.
-Corruption is alive and well in smaller regions of Indonesia.
+Why you

 Where possible avoid eye contact with men.
 Your non-verbal communication is important.
 While in Western cultures eye-contact during conversation is praised, in Muslim culture it is the opposite.
 Especially with the elderly, avoid making eye contact in conversation so as to offer your respect (if you so happen to stumble upon an English speaking person).
 Become an expert at people watching and pick up hints along the way.
 You may notice that Muslim women actually gaze downward in conversations with other men.
 Never shake a Muslim man’s hand.